Christianity and ancient Greek philosophy

 Christianity and Hellenistic philosophies experienced complex interactions during the first to the fourth centuries.

 As Christianity spread throughout the Hellenic world, an increasing number of church leaders were educated in Greek philosophy.
 The dominant philosophical traditions of the Greco-Roman world then were Stoicism, Platonism, Epicureanism, and, to a lesser extent, the skeptic traditions of Pyrrhonism and Academic Skepticism.
-Stoicism and, particularly, Platonism were readily incorporated into Christian ethics and Christian theology.
+Stoicism and, particularly, Platonism were often integrated into Christian ethics and Christian theology.

 Historic development

 Christian engagement with Hellenistic philosophy is reported in the New Testament in Acts 17:18 describing the Apostle Paul's discussions with Epicurean and Stoic philosophers.
 Christian assimilation of Hellenistic philosophy was anticipated by Philo and other Greek-speaking Alexandrian Jews.
-Philo's blend of Judaism, Platonism, and Stoicism strongly influenced Christian Alexandrian writers such as Origen and Clement of Alexandria, as well as, in the Latin world, Ambrose of Milan.
+Philo's blend of Judaism, Platonism, and Stoicism strongly influenced Christian Alexandrian writers such as Origen and Clement of Alexandria, as well as in the Latin world, Ambrose of Milan.